AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 # Map a CSV file to an XDM schema

-In order to ingest CSV data into [!DNL Adobe Experience Platform], the data must be mapped to an Experience Data Model (XDM) schema.
+In order to ingest CSV data into Adobe Experience Platform, the data must be mapped to an Experience Data Model (XDM) schema.
 This tutorial covers how to map a CSV file to an XDM schema using the [!DNL Platform] user interface.

 In addition, the appendix to this tutorial provides further information regarding the use of [mapping functions](#mapping-functions).